Enteee/duckpond.ch/_drafts/reMarkable.md

 In a letter correspondence from the 22.
 November 2019 they requested the dismissal of that FCC ID.
 Whatever that means...

-Wrapping up the [reMarkable] is a perfect example how open devices can encurage a community to make so much more out of a already great product.
+Wrapping up the [reMarkable] is a perfect example how open devices can encourage a community to make so much more out of a already great product.
 I sincerely hope that the company stays as open as it is right now [^7] and no money hungry manager or acquiring company destroys what they built so far.